Should I pay for LinkedIn Premium?

 When I checked the setting, I found it was on by default.

 I think this is an excellent feature as is one of the main reasons I’ve decided to stick with Business Premium.
+(My colleague Marjolein Hoekstra tells me that it’s also available on the cheaper Career account, too.)

 Note also that the Premium Profile Badge option is on by default.
 This is what displays the gold badge on your profile.
 You can turn this off, though I don’t see why anyone would do that.